forestgrape/coronavirus/virion_viability.md

   * "The temperature and relative humidity inside the chamber were maintained within a narrow range for testing, specifically 20 ± 4°C and 19 ± 5%, respectively."
   * "For each day of experiments, a frozen aliquot of concentrated virus was thawed and diluted 1:10 into either gMEM or a simulated saliva.
 The simulated saliva formulation represents a suspension medium that mimics the properties of saliva, specifically tonicity, pH, and protein content, and was similar to previously published recipes [17, 18] with the exceptions of KH2PO4 and K2HPO4, which were present at 15.4 mM and 24.6 mM."
   * Amount: 5-μL droplets
+##### Results
+* "Ninety percent of infectious virus was inactivated every 6.8 minutes in simulated saliva and every 14.3 minutes in culture media when exposed to simulated sunlight representative of the summer solstice at 40°N latitude at sea level on a clear day.
+Significant inactivation also occurred, albeit at a slower rate, under lower simulated sunlight levels."
+* Inactivation is about 2 times faster in saliva compared to culture medium.